MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 The **revoscalepy** module runs locally on all platforms, and remotely in a [RxSpark](RxSpark.md) or RxInSQLServer compute context.
 For a review of common tasks, see [How to use revoscalepy with Spark](../../python/how-to-revoscalepy.md).

-> [!Note]
-> Some function names begin with `rx-` and others with `Rx`.
-The `Rx` function name prefix is used for class constructors for data sources and compute contexts.

-### In a local compute context

-**Revoscalepy** operations include statistical analysis, linear and logistic regressions, and predictive analytics.
+### Run it locally

 On a standalone Linux or windows system, data and operations are local to the machine.
 On Spark, a local compute context means that data and operations are local to current execution environment (typically, an edge node).

-### In a remote compute context
+### Run it in a remote compute context

 In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server, supported on Spark and SQL Server.
 For example, script running on Windows might shift execution to a Spark cluster to process data there.
 Similarly, script might shift to a remote SQL Server instance using a [RxInSqlServer](RxInSqlServer.md) compute context.